-Magnetostratigraphic interpretation of the paleomagnetic record at Sites 1168, 1169, and 1170 was restricted to the Pliocene-Pleistocene and late Miocene.
-At Sites 1171 and 1172, the paleomagnetic records were adequate to generate a Neogene age-depth plot independent from biostratigraphic datums.
+The interpretation of the paleomagnetic record at Sites 1168, 1169, and 1170 in terms of magnetostratigraphy was restricted to the Pliocene-Pleistocene and late Miocene.
+At Sites 1171 and 1172, the paleomagnetic records were adequate to generate an age-depth plot for the Neogene independent from biostratigraphic datums.
 At Site 1172, magnetostratigraphy was established down to the middle Miocene.
-Although the quality of the magnetic record deteriorated in older intervals, a relatively complete magnetostratigraphy was achieved, particularly across the Eocene/ Oligocene boundary.
-Unfortunately, at both sites the interpretation of the Eocene inclination record was problematic, which led to the development of an approach based upon the sign of the z-component.
-This approach generated distinctive magnetostratigraphic boundaries, where they were almost totally obscured in the inclination record.
-The magnetostratigraphy for Leg 189 is summarized in Table T3, which displays the observed boundary chron depths at the various sites.
-Where there was more than one core at a given depth at a given site, the depths are taken from the best magnetostratigraphic record.
+Although the quality of the magnetic record deteriorated in older intervals, a relatively complete magnetostratigraphy was achieved, especially across the Eocene/Oligocene boundary.
+Unfortunately, at both sites the interpretation of the Eocene record from the inclination was problematic, which led to the development of an approach based upon the sign of the z component.
+This generated distinctive magnetostratigraphic boundaries, where they were almost totally obscured in the inclination record.
+The magnetostratigraphy for Leg 189 is summarized in Table 3, which gives the depths of the observed boundary chrons at the various sites.
+Where there was more than one core, the depths are from the best record.